There are many ways that data security risks can occur, and it is important to be aware of them in order to protect our information.

 Hackers and companies are aware of issues concerning IT infrastructures and computer systems, but it is the responsibility of the business to ensure systems are guarded and secure from unauthorised access and that they are not vulnerable to cybercriminal threats through unsecure internal networks and software.

-A report in partnership with the office of cyber security and information assurance in the cabinet office, estimates the cost of cybercrime to the UK to be ÂŁ27bn per annum
+A report in partnership with the office of cyber security and information assurance in the cabinet office, estimates the cost of cybercrime to the UK to be ÂŁ27bn per annum.

 As the pressure for cyber professionals rises, panic in business also increases as there is a shortage of IT security professionals with skills in IT and cyber security.
 The ISC 2021 Cybersecurity Workforce Study states that the global cybersecurity skills shortage has fallen for the second consecutive year, but the size of the workforce is still 65% below what it needs to be.
 CEO, Clar Rosso at ISC shares her thoughts:

-The study tells us where talent is needed most and that traditional hiring practices are insufficient.
+âAny increase in the global supply of cybersecurity professionals is encouraging, but letâs be realistic about what we still need and the urgency of the task before usâŠThe study tells us where talent is needed most and that traditional hiring practices are insufficient.
 We must put people before technology, invest in their development, and embrace remote work as an opportunity.
-And perhaps most importantly, organizations must adopt meaningful diversity, equity, and inclusion practices to meet employee expectations and close the gap.”
+And perhaps most importantly, organizations must adopt meaningful diversity, equity, and inclusion practices to meet employee expectations and close the gap.â

-UK government report published last year found that 48% of organisations lacked the expertise to complete routine cyber security practices, and 30% of organisations had skills gaps in more advanced areas, such as penetration testing, forensic analysis, and security architecture.
+A UK government report published last year found that 48% of organisations lacked the expertise to complete routine cyber security practices, and 30% of organisations had skills gaps in more advanced areas, such as penetration testing, forensic analysis, and security architecture.

 With a high demand for security professionals and a shortage in skills, could cyber criminals be a few steps ahead?